 📋 Substitutions

 Romano Cheese is the star of the show with Crusted Chicken Romano, but you can swap it out for freshly grated Parmesan cheese.
-The difference is Parmesan is slightly sweeter, a little less salty and has more of a nutty taste.
+The difference is that Parmesan is slightly sweeter, a little less salty and has more of a nutty taste.

-Panko Bread Crumbs are a must, these are what create the crunchy, crispy breading around each chicken cutlet.
+Panko Bread Crumbs are a must; these are what create the crunchy, crispy breading around each chicken cutlet.

-Canola Oil can be substituted for any high-heat, neutral-flavored cooking oil such as vegetable oil or even extra light olive oil.
+Canola Oil can be substituted for any high-heat, neutral-flavored cooking oil, such as vegetable oil or even extra light olive oil.

 Serve with Potatoes: Swap the pasta for a potato side dish like Country Potatoes, a classic potato casserole.